Updated: May 21, 2021

 Q: How is UK HealthCare following guidance to support remote work for employees in roles that can be performed remotely during periods of high community COVID incidence rates?A: As a critical part of the community’s pandemic response, we must first ensure clinical operations can continue with minimal interruption to workflow.
 Within this context, UK HealthCare has provided guidance to leaders on making decisions regarding remote/flexible work options.
 Talk to your leader about your options.

-Q: Are there still plans to bring those who are working remotely back to in-person on Jan.
-4 or has that date changed?
+Q: Are there plans to bring those who are working remotely back on-site?

 Q: My position requires on-site work, as determined by our management team.
 How can I ensure I am not contributing to our state/hospital community spread?

-A: Follow the safety protocols: daily screening, good hand hygiene, physical distancing and wearing a mask at all times in shared spaces, both at work and at home.
+A: Follow the safety protocols: daily screening, good hand hygiene, physical distancing and wearing a mask at all times in shared spaces at work.

-Q: People working remotely have started to feel isolated.
+Q: Some employees are reporting feelings of isolation.
 What resources are available for employees experiencing isolation and loneliness?

 A: UK Human Resources has developed resources and on-demand videos to help employees who are feeling lonely or disconnected.
 For additional help and support, employees are also encouraged to contact the Work+Life Connections employee counseling office or utilize LiveHealth online.
-The employee counseling office offers sessions at no cost to the employee; LiveHealth is also waiving co-pays for all telehealth visits through January 21.
+The employee counseling office offers sessions at no cost to the employee; LiveHealth is also waiving co-pays for all telehealth visits.

 Q: Can we have a policy to change work days?
 Longer days and add another day off?